VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Experimental Results

-The most important metric is episode score (Fig.~\ref{fig:score}).
-The episode score is computed according to a rule-based evaluation function that reflects task completion quality.
-The scoring scheme is designed to encourage structured logistics behavior and penalize operational errors.
-The scoring scheme is summarized in Table 1.
+\textit{Human-verified episode score.} The human-verified episode score $R$ (Fig.~\ref{fig:score}) is computed according to a fixed rule-based evaluation function that reflects task completion quality.
+The scoring scheme, summarized in Table~\ref{tab:placeholder}, is designed to encourage structured logistics behavior and penalize operational errors.

-We first analyze the episodic score dynamics, which directly reflect task-level performance and successful policy refinement.

-Our fine-tuned Qwen2.5-VL-3B model demonstrates more consistent and pronounced score improvement compared to the larger Qwen2.5-VL-7B model.
-Although the 3B variant has fewer parameters, it was fine-tuned on our structured execution-feedback dataset, which results in more grounded and task-relevant critiques during training.
-In contrast, the 7B model, used without task-specific adaptation, exhibits slower growth and higher variability.
-This indicates that domain adaptation is more critical than model scale for effective critic behavior in the VRL setting.
+We first analyze the episodic dynamics of $R$, which directly reflect task-level performance and policy refinement quality.
+The fine-tuned Qwen2.5-VL-3B critic demonstrates more consistent improvement in $R$ than the larger Qwen2.5-VL-7B model.
+Despite its smaller size, the 3B model benefits from task-specific fine-tuning on structured execution feedback, producing more grounded and actionable critiques.
+In contrast, the untuned 7B model exhibits slower improvement and higher variability, indicating that domain adaptation is more important than model scale in this setting.